 First, though, if your goal is to earn as many rewards as possible, then you’ve asked the wrong question altogether.
 The best way to earn rewards, in my opinion, is to sign up repeatedly for credit cards in order to earn signup bonuses.
 Most people are surprised to find that their credit score increases when they start this process (really!).
 If you’re interested in earning rewards through credit card signup bonuses, then I highly recommend using the free Travel Freely tool.
 Travel Freely will walk you through the steps of signing up for cards, meeting the spend requirements, and cancelling or downgrading before paying the next year’s annual fee.
 Here’s our affiliate link to Travel Freely (thank you for supporting us!)

 Another approach, which this article is not about, is to juggle many different cards, each with its own purpose.
 You might use one card that offers the best rewards for grocery purchases, another for travel, another for restaurants, another for gas, and so on.
 If you’re interested in pursuing that type of approach, please see: Best Category Bonuses: Which card to use where?
+More on this topic can be found here: Awesome credit card combos.

 This article is for those who are looking for that one ideal card (or maybe two) that will offer great rewards for spend, and maybe some nice perks too.